lab-cosmo/chemiscope/paper/paper.md

 Chemiscope is an interactive visualization tool for exploring structure-property relationships in molecular and materials datasets [@Fraux2020].
-It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, streamlining inspection of clusters and outliers by moving between points in feature and property space and the corresponding atomic configurations.
+It links a map view, e.g., a low-dimensional embedding or property-property scatter plot, to an interactive 3D structure viewer, which streamlines inspection of clusters and outliers by moving between points in feature and property space and the corresponding atomic configurations.

 Chemiscope 1.0 turns the original browser-based visualizer into a versatile,